-Originally part of the booming absinthe production, Pernod Fils, reopened their doors in 1920, producing a more sober version sans absinthe.
-Unlike the original, Pernod is made with Asian star anise and not European green anise seeds.
+Originally part of the booming Absinthe production, Pernod Fils reopened their doors in 1920, producing a more sober version of Absinthe.
+Unlike the original, Pernod is made with Asian star anise, not European green anise seeds.
 The addition of several aromatic herbs and plants lends Pernod its distinctive taste.

 Named after the town of Cognac, the production of this famous French brandy has not changed over the past 300 years.
-Distilled twice in pot stills and aged a minimum of two years French oak barrels from Limousin or Tronçais, Cognac must be made from 90% Ugni Blanc, Folle Blanche, or Colombard grapes, although the most popular variety in today’s production is the Ugni Blanc, also known as Saint-Emilion.
-The production of Cognac is controlled by the Cognac AOC.
+Distilled twice in pot stills and aged at least two years, French oak barrels from Limousin or Tronçais, Cognac must be made from 90% Ugni Blanc, Folle Blanche, or Colombard grapes.
+However, the most popular variety in today’s production is the Ugni Blanc, also known as Saint-Emilion.
+The Cognac AOC controls the production of Cognac.

 Top Cognac producers include:

-In the French region of Basse-Normandie they create the emblematic apple brandy Calvados.
-The apples used in the production are specifically grown and selected, and can be a medley of 200 varieties, ranging from sweet, over tart, to inedible.
-These apples are usually hand picked and pressed and fermented into a cider, which is then distilled.
+In the French region of Basse-Normandie, they create the emblematic apple brandy Calvados.
+The apples used in the production are specifically grown and selected and can be a medley of 200 varieties, ranging from sweet, over tart, to inedible.
+These apples are usually hand-picked, pressed, and fermented into a cider, then distilled.
 The remaining eau de vie must be aged for at least two years in oak casks before it can be called Calvados.
 As Calvados ages, it becomes smoother.

-A blend of cognacs and the distilled essence of bitter orange, Grand Marnier is not just a wonderful citrus-flavored aperitif, but also an incredibly versatile ingredient in French desserts and pastries.
-The classic Crêpe Suzette, filled with a warm sauce of caramelized sugar and orange juice, is flambéed in Grand Marnier before being served on tables across France.
+A blend of cognacs and the distilled essence of bitter orange, Grand Marnier is a wonderful citrus-flavored aperitif and an incredibly versatile ingredient in French desserts and pastries.
+For example, the classic Crêpe Suzette, filled with a warm sauce of caramelized sugar and orange juice, is flambéed in Grand Marnier before being served on tables across France.

-Still family owned and run company, Cointreau Distillery was set up by the brothers Cointreau in 1880.
-Their original success was with the cherry liqueur, guignolet, which was later vastly surpassed by the popularity of their house-own brand of triple sec liqueur – a blend of sweet and bitter orange peels and pure alcohol, named Cointreau.
+Still, a family-owned company, Cointreau Distillery, was set up by the brothers Cointreau in 1880.
+Their original success was with the cherry liqueur guignolet, which was later vastly surpassed by the popularity of their house-own brand of triple sec liqueur – a blend of sweet and bitter orange peels pure alcohol named Cointreau.

-A crucial component in on of France’s long standing aperitifs Kir, a mix of crème de cassis and white wine, this dark hued tartly sweet liqueur hails comes out of the Dijon area and is made from blackcurrants steeped in alcohol and sugar.
-For a special night whip up a Kir Royal, with crème de cassis and champagne, or douse a creamy vanilla ice cream with this deeply luscious liqueur.
+A crucial component in one of France’s long-standing aperitifs, Kir, a mix of crème de cassis and white wine, this dark-hued, tartly sweet liqueur hails comes out of the Dijon area and is made from blackcurrants steeped in alcohol and sugar.
+Whip up a Kir Royal with crème de cassis and champagne for a special night, or douse a creamy vanilla ice cream with this deeply luscious liqueur.

-Produced in the same region as Cointreau, Guignolet is a French liqueur made from wild cherries, the main variety being guigne from which it derives its name.
-The dark red liqueur is sweet and has a mild aroma similar to whisky.
+Produced in the same region as Cointreau, Guignolet is a French liqueur made from wild cherries, the main variety being guigne, from which it derives its name.
+The dark red liqueur is sweet and has a mild aroma, like whiskey.